Step-by-Step Guide to Build an App Like Rappi & How Much Does It Cost

 Advantages of Super App

 Seamless integration of additional features and services in a Super App makes it easy for people who find it challenging to remember multiple sets of credentials for frequently used apps.
-Also, it makes using your phone for your work and personal life that little bit easier.
+Also, it makes using your phone for your work and personal life a little bit easier.

 Create Consistent User experience: One App for different services ranging from grocery buying to flight booking.
 The app experience would be consistent with everything.
 With the right design and features, you can win customers’ hearts.